- About Barnacre

 Despite being small Penumbra has a huge appetite so is always volunteering for the walk and talks as he knows that means you get to eat other people’s (we mean alpacas) grass, visitors feed you carrot and you get to walk along the woodland path where there are huge sycamore leaves and you can use your ‘person’ as a fork to push them in fast so you can eat more!

-Penumbra is currently adopted by Aimee Moore, Tracy Bowers, Tracey Bowers, Karen Smith, Caitlyn Johnson, Kimberley Takata, Chelsea Preston, Samantha Corkin and Kia Robinson, Carole Salmon and Leighton Forrest and Juliet Hugill.
+Penumbra is currently adopted by Aimee Moore, Tracy Bowers, Tracey Bowers, Karen Smith, Caitlyn Johnson, Kimberley Takata, Chelsea Preston, Samantha Corkin and Kia Robinson, Carole Salmon and Leighton Forrest, Juliet Hugill and Alisha Garside.

 Born: 9th June 2015